 Examples of Taiwanese cuisine include beef noodles, bubble tea, and dumplings.
 Taiwan has affordable and safe-to-eat foods that you can find in many restaurants and night markets throughout the country.

-I’ve lived in Taiwan for over 4 years and have tried various foods.
+I’ve lived in Taiwan for more than 5 years and have tried various foods.
 I want to combine my experience and other information to teach you about Taiwan’s food culture.

 Most Taiwanese traditional food balances vegetables, carbohydrates, and protein.
 However, a lot of their food is also deep fried.
 Since they have so many dishes, you will need to pick the right ones for a healthy choice.